vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 }
 ```

-Yes, it looks the same as our very first recursive evaluator for Expression with addition of having to unwrap the expression with unfix.
-So why bother with Fix anyway?
+Yes, it looks the same as our very first recursive evaluator for `Expression` with addition of having to unwrap the expression with `unfix`.
+So why bother with `Fix` anyway?

-Here’s the key: we will re-use our original ‘fix-less’ evaluator for ExpressionF and somehow distribute it over the Fix ExpressionF stucture.
+Here’s the key: we will re-use our original ‘fix-less’ evaluator for `ExpressionF` and somehow distribute it over the `Fix ExpressionF` stucture.
 So this should be a function taking two arguments — the evaluator and the structure to evaluate:

 ```haskell
 almostCata :: (ExpressionF Int -> Int) -> Fix ExpressionF -> Int